kenken-neko/elixir-matrix-operation/README.md

 # elixir-matrix-operation
 Matrix operation library in Elixir.
-The brief explanation (explanation.pdf) for a mathematical description is described.
+It is described the brief explanation (explanation.pdf) for a mathematical description.

 ## Operations:
 * Transpose